 Seattle is an amazing city.
-It is perfect for food and coffee lovers, bookworms, technology geeks and of course nature lovers.
-Known as America’s Queen City, Seattle is the largest city in the Pacific Northwest region of the USA and it is one of the busiest ports.
-Nowadays the city is known for its environmental friendly industry, its tolerance and liberal views.
-Seattle population has been rapidly growing in the past years.
+People move to this city because it is perfect for food and coffee lovers, bookworms, technology geeks and of course, nature lovers.
+Known as America’s Queen City, Seattle is the largest city in the Pacific Northwest region of the USA.
+It is also one of the busiest ports.
+Nowadays the city is known for its environmental-friendly industry, low unemployment rate, tolerance, and liberal views.
+The city’s population has been rapidly growing in the past years as well.
+We hope our Moving to Seattle Guide will help you understand that moving to this city is probably one of the greatest decisions you can make in your life.
 Keep reading and you will understand why.

 It rains … most of the time, not all the time!

 Yes.
 It rains.
 A lot.
 The city averages 37 inches of rain per year.
 This is not a high amount compared to other US cities.
 But in Seattle, it tends to be a constant drizzle instead of heavy downpours.
 Yet, you won’t notice people using umbrellas.
 Sounds weird, right?